poliastro/czml3/README.rst

   $ pip install czml3

+or conda:

+  $ conda install czml3 --channel conda-forge

 czml3 requires Python >= 3.6.
 Would you like to help us `supporting Python 3.5 <https://github.com/poliastro/czml3/pull/12>`_ as well?

-Let us know if you want to lend a hand by `making czml3 available on conda-forge <https://github.com/poliastro/czml3/issues/13>`_ too.

 Examples
 ========